priyabrepo/gitrepo/README.md

 # gitrepo
 Repository of Priyabratta Biswal.
-This contains learning document and code for technologyes and languages I practice.
+This contains learning documents and code for technologyes and languages I practice.